austinsherron/nvim/TASKS.md

 - [ ] Add unit tests
 - [ ] Add more systematic logging
 - [ ] Add more systematic error-handling
-- [ ] Change diagnostic symbols to something snazzier
 - [ ] Add tracebacks to error logging
 - [ ] Add ability to make file "un-executable" from nvim-tree
 - [ ] Configure auto-completion support for neorepl
 - [ ] Add barbar + session integration so buffers are restored in correct order
 - [ ] Integrate scopes.nvim w/ session manager
-- [ ] Configure layouts for individual telescope pickers, based on usability, and extensions, to the extent possible
+- [ ] Configure (layouts) for individual telescope pickers, based on usability, and extensions, to the extent possible
 - [ ] Convert user commands to lua apis?
 - [ ] Add ability to open spectre in a arbitrary splits, own buffer, tab, modal, etc.
 - [ ] Add ability to specify max log size and to "retire" (update name to include date, or something similar) and create a new log file